Microck/gulikit-tt-max-re/README.md

 1. **Host-side remapping** — Uses the controller's existing APG feature as a transport, translating paddle presses on the host.
 Survives firmware changes because it depends only on features GuliKit already ships.

 2. **Native firmware patching** — Patch the firmware so the controller emits extra HID buttons.
 Requires understanding the opaque update container format and the GP3F128 chip's flash layout.
 Higher risk but cleaner end state.

-## Contributing

-If you have live captures, board photos, or older TT firmware packages, those are the highest-value next inputs.
-Feel free to open an issue or pull request.

-## License

-This project is released under the MIT License.
-See [LICENSE](LICENSE) for details.